-We will head to Picasso’s museum in the Born district to understand why he is the most important painter of the 20th century and why he always wore horizontal striped t-shirts!
-Through his paintings we will feel his life as a brilliant artist.
+We will head to Picasso’s museum in the Born district to understand why he is the most important painter of the 20th century (and most stubborn!) and why he always wore horizontal striped t-shirts!
+Through his paintings we will feel like Picassos ourselves!

 Duration: 3,5 hour approx.

 No transportation needed during the tour: walking tour.

 Meeting point: at your hotel in Barcelona city.

 Not included in price: Taxi or transport from the hotel, airport or port to the Gothic Quarter.

 Tickets to the Picasso Museum and the Chocolate Museum.
 We will buy the tickets on the spot skipping the long lines.

 NOTE: if you choose the option of pick up/drop off from/to the port or airport, the duration of the tour starts once we get to the downtown.

 NOTE: Picasso Museum opens from Tuesday to Sunday from 9:00h to 20:30h.
 Mondays from 10:00 to 17:00h.
 The tickets are 12€ per adult and free for under 18 years old and duly accredited university students, 7€ from 18 to 25 years old & seniors.
 Chocolate Museum is closed Sunday afternoon from 3pm on.
 The tickets are 6€ per adult and free for under 7 years old.
 The magic store and all markets are closed on Sunday.